damianavila/RISE/doc/exportpdf.md

    `$(npm bin)/decktape rise http://localhost:8888/notebooks/your/notebook.ipynb?token=YourJupyterSessionToken /path/to/outputfile.pdf`

    Note that the jupyter-notebook session token is needed.
-The token is shown to you when you start the jupter-notebook server from commandline.
+The token is shown to you when you start the jupyter-notebook server from commandline.

 You can run into some problems using this approach: